GAS ENGINES, INTERNAL COMBUSTION

 During the 1939-1945 war, the National Company supplied vast numbers of engines to Government requirements.
 In addition, contracts were undertaken for the manufacture of jigs for the Manchester and Lancaster bombers, hydraulic recuperators for 25 pounder guns, and groups of machines were laid down for the manufacture of blade adaptors for the Rotol variable pitch propellor and also for machining propellor hubs.

-Single cylinder gas engine with twin flywheels, where a belt is used to
+STOCKPORT - Single cylinder gas engine with twin flywheels, where a belt is used to drive a dynamo.

 Gas engines that run on natural gas typically have a thermal efficiency between 35-45% (LCV